 Sunday June 21st 2015

 Silver Spring, MD

 If you wish to become a member, click here to apply.

 CCD is operated on a volunteer basis.
 If you think you can help, contact ones of us or send us an email.

 Lowell Cole: (703) 620-3074

-    Cambodian Community Day (CCD) is a 501(c)(3) Charitable Organization established to promote, present and preserve Cambodian culture.
-CCD seeks to integrate Khmer culture into American society.
-We believe in the value of keeping and passing on Cambodian cultural heritage to Cambodian-American children.
-We also works to strengthen Cambodian voice, empower Cambodian Communities, bridge distances, heal rifts and build bonds among Khmers and other ethnic groups.
-CCD Organizes and collaborates Cambodian cultural resources and present them to public through various events such as ...
+Cambodian Community Day (CCD) is a 501(c)(3) Charitable Organization established to promote, present and preserve our rich Cambodian culture.
+CCD seeks to integrate Khmer culture into American society to ensure the continuation of Cambodian cultural heritage, especially among Cambodian-American youths.
+We also work to strengthen Cambodian voice, empower Cambodian communities, bridge distances, heal rifts and build bonds among Khmers and other ethnic groups.

 Montgomery Blair High School student Chankea Omkar, 17, was one of 254 teens in the world to receive a scholarship to attend a Honeywell Leadership Challenge Academy (HLCA) program.